QUENTIN TALLEY | DURATION: 53 MINUTES

 Q reads a poem called ‘Wait’ and shares how he feels reading it.

-He talks about growing up in South Carolina and what his family taught him.
+He talks about growing up in South Carolina, what his family taught him, and whether he has always been ‘Q.’.

 plus Mark's Personal Word Essay: Keeping It Real